Joy Picus: Biography

-She became a feminist when she read Betty Friedan's book The Feminine Mystique in 1964.
-"That was my awakening," she said.
+She became a feminist after reading Betty Friedan's book The Feminine Mystique in 1964.
+She said of the book "That was my awakening.
 Before I didn't know who Susan B. Anthony was."
-When she became a councilwoman she sponsored a Susan B. Anthony essay contest each year.
-Before that, she sponsored a "Great Expectations" program for high school girls, to help them expand their goals.
+When she became a councilwoman, she sponsored a yearly Susan B. Anthony essay.
+She had previously sponsored a "Great Expectations" program for high school girls to help them expand their goals.

-After her City Council defeat in 1993, she worked on behalf of "family-friendly" workplaces, women's rights and recycling.
-In 2006 she was chair of FOTO, the Friends of the [Griffith] Observatory.
+After her City Council defeat in 1993, she worked to promote "family-friendly" workplaces, women's rights, and recycling.
+In 2006, she was chair of the Friends of the Griffith Observatory (FOTO).